Jarsky/Elements-Ubuntu-Server-Update-Script/README.md

 These scripts are to automate the backup and update of a headless Ubuntu Server. <br />
 Written predominantly to use with my Raspberry Pi's due to being unable to Snapshot them.

+The backup script you will need to manually configure the paths you want to backup.
+The upgrade script supports stopping docker containers (excluding Portainer) before restart.

 Prerequisites
 ----------